Here’s a quick list of the gear I use most actively. A more detailed discussion follows the list.

 Here is my basic setup for travel.
 Note that my gear is suitable for a professional or enthusiast photographer on a not-unlimited budget (my wife keeps me from getting carried away).
 There are less expensive alternatives for most of the gear I carry, and those on unlimited budgets can spend much, much more than this.
 I will adjust what I bring depending on the specifics of the trip.
 For a safari in East Africa, that 500mm lens is essential, but I wouldn’t want to lug it on a hiking trip in Ireland.
 On a trip to view a total solar eclipse, I’ll need that rock solid but very heavy professional tripod, but on most trips my lightweight travel tripod is good enough, thank you.
 But the following list of items comprises the core of my basic travel gear.

 My go-to camera is the Nikon D810.
 This is a professional model and not for beginners, but it really does do it all.
-The resolution is extraordinary, it performs superbly in very low-light situations, the autofocus is fast and flexible, it’s continuous burst shooting speed is good enough, and I love the feel of the camera in my hands and the control it offers over all settings quickly.
+The resolution is extraordinary, it performs superbly in very low-light situations, the autofocus is fast and flexible, its continuous burst shooting speed is good enough, and I love the feel of the camera in my hands and the control it offers over all settings quickly.
 I’ve put this baby through hell and high water, but it always comes through for me.
+I own two identical D810 bodies and bring both on most trips and to many local shoots, as well.

 For beginning users of interchangeable lens cameras, or for seasoned photographers who need to travel light, a small and lightweight “walkaround lens” may be all that you need to bring for a day’s shooting.
 Mine is the Nikon 24-85mm f/3.5-4.5 lens.
 It’s a good value for a well-built if not quite professional grade lens, and while not particularly fast, it does offer vibration reduction which allows you to shoot at slower shutter speeds while controlling for camera shake.
 I recommend this lens for users of cameras with full-frame sensors who want a small, light, and fairly durable lens for those situations when you want to be ready for most anything.